Collapse OS

 Additionally, the goal of this project is to be as self-contained as possible.
 With a copy of this project, a capable and creative person should be able to manage to build and install Collapse OS without external resources (i.e. internet) on a machine of her design, built from scavenged parts with low-tech tools.

-Dusk OS
+Lives in Dusk OS

 Getting started